Will McRostie – Executive Director

 - Audio description for live theatre, in Victoria, as audience advocate, at ‘Description Victoria’.

 - Ross transcribes printed sheet music into braille for blind musicians.

 - The ‘Australian Braille Authority,’ for which Ross is currently setting up a ‘Regional Braille Forum,’ in Melbourne.

 - ‘All Abilities Consultative Committee,’ Through Metro Access, for Mornington Peninsula Shire.

 You can follow Ross on twitter @rossdevent, and his blog at https://rossdevent.wordpress.com/

-We have a group of arts lovers who are blind or have low vision that meets regularly to give feedback on the development of professional audio description.
+Description Victoria is governed by a committee that is majority people with a lived experience of Blindness or low vision.
 Members of this group also collaborate on the process of creating descriptions and accessible experiences.
 Current members include:

 Ross de Vent,